some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-A field shall have at least 1 getter or 1 setter or 1 notification event.
+A field without a setter and without a getter and without a notifier shall not exist.

 .. feat_req:: 🎯
     :id: feat_req_someip_633